Michael Price (footballer, born 1983)

 Michael Price (born 4 March 1983) is an English professional footballer who played as a goalkeeper.

 Career

 Price began his career with Leicester City, but his contract was not renewed through his latter term and undertook a month's loan at Boston United in February 2003.
 Price then featured in Darlington's pre-season fixtures of 2003, earning him a short-term contract and kept a clean sheet in each of his first three of his 39 League and League Cup appearances for the Quakers.
-He was nonetheless allowed to move to Harrogate Town in 2005, joining Gateshead a year later in 2006, only to be hit with a serious injury after a mere 8 games and then represented Bridlington Town.
+He was nonetheless allowed to move to Harrogate Town in 2005, joining Gateshead a year later in 2006, only to be hit with a serious injury after only eight games.
+He later represented Bridlington Town.